Generalized Anxiety Disorder (GAD)

 - Build a strong support system.
 Human beings are social creatures.
 We’re not meant to live in isolation.
-Connecting to others is vital to your emotional health.
-A strong support system doesn’t necessarily mean a vast network of friends.
+But a strong support system doesn’t necessarily mean a vast network of friends.
 Don’t underestimate the benefit of a few people you can trust and count on to be there for you.

 - Talk it out when your worries start spiraling.
 If you start to feel overwhelmed with anxiety, meet with a trusted family member or friend.
 Just talking face to face about your worries can make them seem less threatening.
-It’s helpful to bounce your worries off someone who can give you a balanced, objective perspective.

 - Know who to avoid when you’re feeling anxious.
-Remember that there is a good chance that your anxious take on life is something you learned when you were growing up.
+Your anxious take on life may be something you learned when you were growing up.
 If your mother is a chronic worrier, she is not the best person to call when you’re feeling anxious—no matter how close you are.
 When considering who to turn to, ask yourself whether you tend to feel better or worse after talking to that person about a problem.

 A healthy, balanced lifestyle plays a big role in keeping the symptoms of GAD at bay.
 In addition to regular exercise, try these other lifestyle choices to tackle chronic anxiety and worry:

 Adopt healthy eating habits

 Start the day right with breakfast, and try to eat regularly to avoid getting too hungry between meals.
 Going too long without eating leads to low blood sugar, which can make you feel anxious and irritable.
 Eat plenty of complex carbohydrates such as whole grains, fruits, and vegetables.
 Not only do complex carbs stabilize blood sugar, they also boost serotonin, a neurotransmitter with calming effects.

 Limit caffeine and sugar